ivandustin/seeds/README.md

 Seek first the kingdom and the righteousness of GOD.

+###### Matthew 11:28-30

+Come to me all who are exhausted and overloaded, and I will give you rest.

+Take my yoke upon you, and learn from me, because I am gentle and lowly in heart, and you will find rest for your souls.

+For my yoke is good, and my load is light.

 ###### Mark 2:17

 Those who are strong do not need to have a physician, but those who are sick.